davigmacode/animated_repeatable/README.md

 ### Built-in transitions
 The package provides various built-in transitions you can use directly:

-* `LoopTransition.fade`: Fades the child widget in and out during the animation cycle.
+* `AnimatedRepeatable.fade`: Fades the child widget in and out during the animation cycle.
-* `LoopTransition.spin`: Rotates the child widget around a central point.
+* `AnimatedRepeatable.spin`: Rotates the child widget around a central point.
-* `LoopTransition.slide`: Slides the child widget to a specified position.
+* `AnimatedRepeatable.slide`: Slides the child widget to a specified position.
-* `LoopTransition.zoom`: Zooms the child widget in and out.
+* `AnimatedRepeatable.zoom`: Zooms the child widget in and out.
-* `LoopTransition.shimmer`: Creates a shimmering effect on the child widget.
+* `AnimatedRepeatable.shimmer`: Creates a shimmering effect on the child widget.
-* `LoopTransition.shakeX`: Shakes the child widget horizontally.
+* `AnimatedRepeatable.shakeX`: Shakes the child widget horizontally.
-* `LoopTransition.shakeY`: Shakes the child widget vertically.
+* `AnimatedRepeatable.shakeY`: Shakes the child widget vertically.

 ### Custom transitions
-For more control, define your own transition functions using `LoopTransitionBuilder`:
+For more control, define your own transition functions using `AnimatedRepeatableBuilder`:

 ```dart
 final myCustomTransition = (child, animation) {